laravel/forge-docs/1.0/accounts/your-account.md

 ### Managing Authenticated Sessions

-To improve your account security, we allow you via the [Authentication dashboard](https://forge.laravel.com/user-profile/authentication) to view and logout any active sessions for your user account.
-This is handy if you forgot to logout on a device you no longer have access to.
+To improve your account security, we allow you to view and logout any active sessions for your user account via the [Authentication dashboard](https://forge.laravel.com/user-profile/authentication).
+This is particularly useful if you forgot to logout on a device you no longer have access to.

 ### Deleting Your Account